josh146/josh146.github.io/content/recipes/one-pot-chicken-rice.md

 well and return the seared chicken and push into the rice.

 5. Pour the 550 ml boiling water over the rice and chicken, cover the pan, and cook on a very low heat for 30 minutes.
-Take the pan off the heat, remove the lid, and quickly place a clean tea towel over the pan and seal again with the lid.
-Leave the dish undisturbed for another 10 minutes.
+Take the pan off the heat, and eave the dish undisturbed for another 10 minutes.

 6. Finally, add the {{garnishes}} and use a fork to stir them in and fluff up the rice.
 Taste and add more salt and pepper if needed.
 Serve hot or warm.